 - Trial Management & Monitoring station.

 - The Summary of Trial Management Systems Workstream Document (pdf) gives an overview of the activities associated with trial management as well as the oversight and documentation of those activities

-- Further examples of risk adaption are provided in the following workstream documents;
+- Further examples of risk adaptation are provided in the following workstream document;

 - Trial Scenarios in Monitoring (pdf, 127.81 KB) illustrates the approach to monitoring applied to five very different trials.